RedisGrafana/grafana-redis-app/README.md

 ### What is the Redis Application for Grafana?

-The Redis Application, is a plug-in for Grafana that provides custom panels for [Redis Data Source](https://grafana.com/grafana/plugins/redis-datasource).
+The Redis Application, is a plug-in for Grafana that provides custom panels for [Redis Data Source](https://grafana.com/grafana/plugins/redis-datasource):

+- Command line interface (CLI) panel
+- Latency panel

 ### What Grafana version is supported?

 Only Grafana 7.0 and later with a new plug-in platform supported.

-### What kind of panels it provides?

-- Redis CLI panel

 ### How to build Application